The Rite of Christian Initiation of Adults is a restoration of the ancient practice of initiation into the Catholic Church.

 Before 1988, a system of "convert classes" or "Catholic instruction" was provided by the parish priest for an individual seeking baptism.
 Since 1988, the Church has approved the use of the Rite of Christian Initiation of Adults as the normative practice for initiation into the Catholic Church.
 Now, preparation for the Sacraments of Initiation includes all aspects of parish life experienced through word, worship, community, and service.

-The RCIA is actually one event, but it is divided into four separate periods that are each marked by a step that is celebrated within the community.
+The Rite of Christian Initiation of Adults is divided into four separate periods of time that are each marked by a step that is celebrated within the community.
 The first step is the Rite of Acceptance into the Order of Catechumens, the second step is the Rite of Election, and the third step is the Celebration of the Sacraments of Initiation.